TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

 * Share with peers

 ## Accommodation/Differentiation
-* Students who have little experience with interviews may practice interviewing one another in the class with a short list of questions.
+* Students who have little experience with interviews may practice interviewing one another in the class with a few simple questions.
 *